Marco Sturm: Coaching career

 Sturm was named head coach and general manager of the German mens's national team on July 10, 2015.
 Under his guidance, Germany won the 2015 Deutschland Cup title.
 Head coaching his first World Championship in 2016, Sturm led Germany to a quarterfinal appearance.
 In September 2016, Germany won the qualifying tournament for participation in the 2018 Winter Olympics.
 At the 2017 World Championship, Sturm led the team to another quarterfinal, losing 2–1 to Canada.
 Sturm was credited with the progress of the German team, and for the willingness of the German NHL players to represent their country internationally.
 Under his leadership the German team reached the final at the 2018 Winter Olympics, earning the silver medal.

 On November 4, 2018, Sturm departed the German national team to become an assistant coach with the Los Angeles Kings, following the early-season firings of assistant coach Don Nachbaur and head coach John Stevens.
 Four years later, Sturm was named head coach of the Kings' American Hockey League (AHL) affiliate, the Ontario Reign, prior to the 2022–23 season.

 On June 5, 2025, Sturm was named head coach of the Boston Bruins.
-He is the franchise's first European head coach, as well as the sixth in NHL history.
-He is also the first ever head coach from Germany.
+He is the franchise's first European head coach, as well as the seventh in NHL history.

 Personal life

-Sturm and his wife have two children.
+Sturm is married to his wife Astrid, they have two children together.

+On July 14, 2026, Sturm was recognized with Order of Merit of the Federal Republic of Germany, the highest civilian honor in Germany, for his "long-standing, selfless, and tireless commitment to his fellow citizens as well as his exceptional contributions to German ice hockey."